 Unfortunately, there is no cure for CLOVES.
-Surgery and other types of medical interventions are the only treatments for CLOVES overgrowth, vascular anomalies and other related medical issues.
+Surgery and other types of medical interventions are the primary treatments for CLOVES overgrowth, vascular anomalies and other related medical issues.
 Please read below about new targeted treatment medications to treat CLOVES/PROS.

 Compassionate Use Access of PIQRAY (formerly BYL719/alpelisib) [7-9-19]

 The Novartis Managed Access Program (MAP) for PIKRAY use in PROS is available to patients in the US where PIKRAY is available for commercial use (as well as other countries where not approved).
 The FDA approved PIKRAY for HR+/HER2- advanced breast cancer, and thus PROS patients may seek access to the medication through MAP.

 Patients should contact their treating physicians who can, if clinically appropriate, make a request to Novartis for access to treatment using this link on the Novartis website https://www.novartis.com/our-focus/healthcare-professionals/managed-access-programs